EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-create-a-wallet.md

 cleos wallet create --file password.pwd
 ```

-You should see something like below.
-Note here the wallet is named as `default`
+This should produce similar output as below.
+Note the wallet is named `default` if no name is provided.

 ```console
 Creating wallet: default